History of Sutton Foster in Timeline

 In 2013, Sutton Foster made her third appearance at the Kennedy Center Honors, performing for the tribute to Shirley MacLaine.

-From March to August 2014, Sutton Foster starred in the Roundabout Theatre Company production of the musical "Violet" at the American Airlines Theatre, receiving a Tony Award nomination.
+From March to August 2014, Sutton Foster starred in the Roundabout Theatre Company production of the musical Violet at the American Airlines Theatre.
+She received her sixth Tony Award nomination for her performance.

 October 25, 2014: Marriage to Ted Griffin